sbt/sbt-pgp/src/jekyll/usage.md

 ---
 layout: default
-title: PGP plugin Usage
+title: PGP Plugin Usage
 ---

-By default, the `xsbt-gpg-plugin` will use the [Bouncy Castle](http://www.bouncycastle.org/) library, an implementation of PGP.
-It is a java-only solution that gives the plugin great flexibility in what it can do and how it performs it.
-It als works well with `gpg` command line utility, and keys generated using it.
+By default, the `sbt-pgp` plugin will use the [Bouncy Castle](http://www.bouncycastle.org/) library, an implementation of PGP.
+It is a Java-only solution that gives the plugin great flexibility in what it can do and how it performs it.
+It also works well with the `gpg` command line utility and keys generated using it.
 By default the PGP plugin will attempt to use your GPG key for PGP encryption.
 GPG is the GNU project's PGP implementation.
 It provides great support and is available on many platforms.

 # Creating a Key Pair #